mayarraayman/nasa2025/README.md

 # 🌍 OBLIVARA - Planetary Defense System

-you can see from the committs it has changed but due to the wrong link of deployment, but it is the same thing as the demo video!
+You can see from the committs it has changed but due to the wrong link of deployment, but it is the same thing as the demo video!
+The hossting link in gitHub doesn't work, you can run it through in the terminal:

+npm install
+npm run dev

 A NASA-level, professional-grade web application for asteroid tracking, impact simulation, and planetary defense planning.